Argentina posts lower-than-expected 0.6 percent year-on-year growth in April

-BUENOS AIRES Argentina's economic activity expanded 0.6 percent in April compared with the same period the prior year, government statistics agency Indec said on Wednesday.
+BUENOS AIRES (Reuters) - Argentina's economic activity expanded 0.6 percent in April compared with the same period the prior year, government statistics agency Indec said on Wednesday.

 The rate was well below the median forecast in a Reuters poll for 2.0 percent growth.